SciTools/scitools.org.uk/README.md

 -------------------

 ``contributors.json`` contains a JSON dictionary of all contributors who have signed the scitools CLA.
-It is the definitive source (as rendered in scitools.org.uk/about.html) of such contributors, and is where core developers will look when considering whether a PR is ready for merging.
+It is the definitive source of such contributors.
-It is also where the [CLA bot](https://github.com/SciTools-incubator/scitools-cla-checker) looks.
+It is where the [CLA bot](https://github.com/SciTools-incubator/scitools-cla-checker) looks to determine if a CLA is required.
 If you've signed the CLA and aren't yet on this list, please consider submitting a PR to speed the process up.
+A [rendered view](https://scitools.org.uk/signed_cla.html) of the list is also available.

 (C) British Crown Copyright 2010 - 2018, Met Office